Tutedhara

 Jarun between Bhairavnath Temple and Betal Temple, Bhaktapur.
 During the 2015 earthquakes, the lid was damaged and the wall surrounding it collapsed.

-A tutedhara (Nepali) or jahru (Newari) is a traditional drinking fountain found in Nepal.
+A tutedhara (टुटेधारा) or jahru (𑐖𑐴𑑂𑐬𑐸) is a traditional drinking fountain found in Nepal.
 It is a water reservoir built out of stone with a tap that can be opened and closed.
 These structures are either free-standing or integrated into the wall of another building.
 They depend on a water well or a dhunge dhara to be filled.
 Only a few of them are in use today, but some of the stone parts have been put to other uses, and there are contemporary equivalents.
 The best known tutedhara is the one built into a wall in the royal palace on Kathmandu Durbar Square.
 It is inscribed with a poem dedicated to the goddess Durga, written in fifteen different languages.

 Etymology

 The Nepali word tutedhara refers to the main feature of the drinking fountain: the tap that can be opened and closed.
 All the Newari names appear to be derived from the Sanskrit word jaladroni, meaning water bucket: jarun, jahru, jadhun, jaldroni, jaladhenu, jalancha.
 Jarunhiti combines this with hiti, a term used for that other ancient drinking fountain: the hiti or dhunge dhara.